Does TRT Improve Male Sex Drive?

 In the worst cases, it could cause relationships to end or partners to seek intimacy elsewhere.

-This significant issue can have serious effects and often embarrasses the man.
+This significant issue can have profound effects and often embarrasses the man.

 Just like erectile dysfunction, there exist numerous potential causes for low sex drive in men.